-Much attention is given to the countless health reasons for breastfeeding, but have you ever considered the environmental benefits of breastfeeding?
+Much attention is given to the countless pros of breastfeeding for baby and for yourself, but have you ever considered the environmental benefits of breastfeeding?

 Human milk has everything a baby’s body needs—a perfect blend of calories, nutrients, and antibodies.
 Breastfeeding also provides benefits to the mother, including reduced rates of breast and ovarian cancer later in life.